Research changelog

 • We learned that after self-inquiry loosens the usual owner of experience, something still has to carry a person back into life.

-• We learned that after a practice strips away everything that looks like self, many practitioners feel a persistent, agitating demand: something is...
+• We learned that after a practice strips away everything that looks like self, many practitioners feel a persistent, agitating demand, something is.

 • We learned that a question that teaches release must not become the place a person hides from release.